aisingapore/PeekingDuck/docs/source/tutorials/01_hello_cv.rst

 The key differences between this and the earlier pipeline are:

-   | Line 4: :mod:`model.yolo` runs the Yolo object detection model
+   | Line 4: :mod:`model.yolo` runs the YOLO object detection model
    | Line 5: :mod:`draw.bbox` draws the bounding box to show the detected person

 Run the new **object detection pipeline** with :greenbox:`peekingduck run`.